 Vietnam Encompassed - 15 days

 Ultimate Vietnam!
-Tai Chi and cooking lessons in Hanoi, cruising the Mekong Delta and Halong Bay, trekking in Sapa, lazing on the beach in Nha Tran and exploring the tunnels of Cu Chi.
-From Hanoi to Ho Chi Minh City in 16 exhilarating days, visiting Hue and Hoi An en route.
+Cooking lessons in Hanoi, cruising the Mekong Delta and Halong Bay, trekking in Sapa, lazing on the beach in Nha Tran and exploring the tunnels of Cu Chi.
+From Hanoi to Ho Chi Minh City in 15 exhilarating days, visiting Hue and Hoi An en route.

 Hanoi - Sapa.
-This morning head to Hoan Kiem Lake which is the very heart of the city.
+This morning we head to Hoan Kiem Lake which is the very heart of the city.
 Residents of Hanoi congregate around the lake early each morning to partake in Tai chi, aerobics and other light exercise.
-Enjoy a Tai Chi lesson with the locals and take a stroll around the lake before tucking into a traditional Vietnamese breakfast (Pho) at a café boasting marvelous views of the lake.
+Take a stroll around the lake before tucking into a traditional Vietnamese breakfast (Pho) at a café boasting marvellous views of the lake.
 After breakfast prepare yourself for a truly unique cooking experience!
+Drop by a local coffee shop to observe how Hanoi locals enjoy sipping Vietnam bitter sweet coffee at Cafe Giang, the oldest cafe brand in Hanoi since 1946, it is well known for Cafe Trung, or Egg Cafe, which is something like a Hanoi Cappuccino with the option to try one yourself, before heading back to the hotel for breakfast.

 In the afternoon, enjoy a guided city tour of Hanoi.
 Having celebrated its 1000 year anniversary in 2010, the city has a rich and fascinating history.
 Sightseeing includes the Museum of Ethnology (closed Mondays), widely acknowledged as the best in the country, containing an extensive display of life-size structures dedicated to Vietnam’s 54 ethnic minority peoples and the Temple of Literature - Vietnam’s first university dating back to 1070.

-This evening at approx 9pm, board an overnight express sleeper train from Hanoi to the border town of Lao Cai (soft sleeper berth cabin).
+This evening at approx 9pm, board an overnight express sleeper train from Hanoi, to the border town of Lao Cai (4 berth soft sleeper berth cabin).

 Overnight: Sleeper Train (4 berth shared cabin) | Breakfast, Lunch

-The train pulls into Lao Cai at approximately 06:00am this morning, transfer to Sapa for breakfast.
-Located 1500m above sea level, Sapa is a former French hill station, nestled in the rugged Tonkinese Alps and surrounded by lush valleys and verdant rice paddy fields.
-This morning take a light trek to the hill tribe villages of Cat Cat, Ta Van and Cau May.
-Walking to the villages nestled in the valley below Sapa, you meet some of the local ethnic minority people on their way to and from Sapa.
-These minority people, including the Red Zao, Hmong and Tay people, walk to Sapa to trade at the markets.
-Tonight you spend the night at the hotel in Sapa town.
+Sapa - Hanoi.
+At 1500m above sea level, Sapa is a former French hill station, nestled in the rugged Tonkinese Alps and surrounded by lush valleys and verdant rice paddy fields.
+This morning we take a light trek to the hill tribe villages of Lao Chai and Ta Van.
+We will walk to the villages nestled in the valley below Sapa, you meet some of the local ethnic minority people on their way to and from Sapa.
+These minority people include the Red Zao, Hmong and Tay people, walking their goods to Sapa to trade at the markets.

 Overnight: Sleeper Train (4 berth shared cabin) | Breakfast, Lunch